 It is important to keep your blood sugar, blood pressure, and cholesterol in a healthy range.
 You should learn these basic steps for managing diabetes and staying as healthy as possible.
 Steps may include:

-You will need to check your blood sugar levels to see how you are doing.
+You will need to check your blood sugar level to see how you are doing.

 - Your provider will also tell you what blood sugar numbers you are trying to achieve.
 This is called managing your blood sugar .
 These goals will be set for different times during the day.

 To prevent heart disease and stroke, you may be asked to take medicine and change how you live:

 - Your doctor may ask you to take a medicine called an ACE inhibitor or a different medicine called an ARB, for high blood pressure or kidney problems.

 - Your doctor may ask you to take a medicine called a statin to keep your cholesterol down.

 - Your doctor may ask you to take aspirin to prevent heart attacks.
 Ask your doctor if aspirin is right for you.

-- Regular exercise is very good for people with diabetes.
+- Regular exercise is good for people with diabetes.
 Talk to your doctor first about what exercises are best for you and how much you need.

 To keep your feet healthy, you should:

 - Check and care for your feet every day.

 - Get a foot exam by your doctor at least every 6 - 12 months and learn whether you have nerve damage.

 A nurse or dietician will teach you about good food choices to lower your blood sugar and stay healthy.
 Make sure you know how to put together a balanced meal with protein and fiber.
 Try to eat at the same times each day.

 See Your Doctor Often

 If you have diabetes, you should see your health care providers every 3 months.
 At these visits your health care provider may: